Mathematical Methods of Theoretical Physics: Asymptotic series as solutions of differential equations

-On the other hand, an exact solution can be found by {\em quadrature;} that is, by explicit integration (see, for instance, Chapter one of Ref. \cite{birkhoff-Rota-48}).
-Consider the homogenuous first order differential equation
+An exact solution of~(\ref{2011-m-ch-dsee}) can also be found directly by {\em quadrature;} that is, by direct integration (see, for instance, Chapter one of Ref.\cite[10mm]{birkhoff-Rota-48}).
+It is not immediately obvious how to utilize direct integration in this case; the trick is to make the following {\it Ansatz}: